fbparis/NOCMS/README.md

 	_void NOCMS::add_header(string $name, string $value\[, boolean $force = false\])_

 	Use this method if you need to send custom headers.
 Calling this method will also prevent the page to be cached.

 	Also, with this method headers sent in the page (file in .pages/ folder) will override headers sent in your template file.

 	If you want some header sent in your template file not to be overriden, just call the method with $force parameter set to "true" in your template file.
+* **method NOCMS::is()**

+	_boolean NOCMS::is(string $user_agent\[, string $regex_hostname = ''\])_

+	Use this method if you need to serve a different content according to the User-Agent or Hostname of the visitor.
+Calling this method will also prevent the page to be cached.

+	First parameter is a string you want to test the presence or not in the User-Agent string of the Visitor.

+	Second parameter is a regular expression you want to use to check the host name of the visitor.

+	Here are some examples:
+	* Detecting Internet Explorer browser: NOCMS::is('msie');
+	* Detecting the googlebot: NOCMS::is('google', '\.google(bot)?\.com$');

 Tips and tricks
 ---------------